How to Optimize Final Filling in Bioprocess Webinar - Friday, June 25th. Register Now >

 The stationary phase of a GC column is responsible for its retaining action.
 Unlike in liquid chromatography, the mobile phase during a GC application plays no role in the separation chemistry.
 As a result, GC columns have a wide variety of stationary phase formulations to cover a spectrum of possible analytes.
 These phases often have proprietary formulations that provide even more specialization, such as temperature resistance or separations ideal for specific detectors.

-Browse Gas Chromatography Columns and other Instrumentation from Cole-Parmer
+Browse Gas Chromatography Columns and other Instrumentation available from Cole-Parmer

 GC columns require routine replacement parts to stay in optimal condition.
 The ends of the column which attach to the sample injection site often become burnt and damaged due to the introduction of freshly vaporized compounds.
 These ends can be protected with column guards, but regular trimming of burnt column ends with a ceramic razor must still occur.
 The column is held flush with the injection port via a tube called a ferrule.
 Ferrules become worn with heat and prolonged use and should be replaced when the column is trimmed.
 The injection site also requires a frit to filter incoming analyte of impurities that may damage the GC column.
 This frit should be replaced every few runs to prevent cross contamination of samples.
 The injection syringe becomes worn with use and requires periodic replacement of its needle and plunger.
 Failing to replace any of these components regularly can lead to a loss in sensitivity for the GC machine or damage to the GC column.